Helvete (album)

 Helvete (Swedish for "hell") is an album by Swedish grindcore band Nasum, released in 2003.
+It received universal acclaim from critics.

+Background

 Mitch Harris (Napalm Death) made a live music video for the song "Scoop".
-This video can be found on Nasum's website.
 Shane Embury from Napalm Death plays bass guitar on "Drop Dead" and "Whip".

+Music

+Tom Morgan of Invisible Oranges described Helvete as "relentless extreme metal mayhem," and according to him, "the production is especially crisp and brittle for a grindcore album."

+Legacy

 In February 2009, Helvete was ranked number 2 in Terrorizer's list of essential European grindcore albums, with writer Olivier 'Zoltar' Badin describing it as "confirming Nasum as the undisputed kings of the new wave of Swedish grindcore".
+In December 2009, the magazine would name it the 47th greatest album of the 2000s.

+Eduardo Rivadavia of AllMusic gave the album four and a half stars out of five, saying: "Easily among the best grindcore albums of the new millennium, Helvete is an absolute winner."

+Tom Morgan of Invisible Oranges said the album "capture[d] the band at their most confident and well-realised," calling it "a grindcore album for the ages."